Atlas975/Notes/MediaCoding/Optical_flow.md

 ## Colour consistency equation
 - Used to calculate motion between two frames under the optical flow assumptions
+- Note the small motion allows for the first order Taylor series approximation to be used

 $$I_{x}u+I_{y}v+I_{t}=0$$
 $$I_{x},I_{y}=\text{Image gradients}$$